pentandra/lifepreserver/content/blog/the-hairdresser-and-the-archaeologist/index.markdown

 studied history books and experimented, she couldn't get the hairdos to hold together.
 She persisted and finally had a breakthrough.

-So she decided to write about it.
+The most amazing thing, to me, is that she took the time to publish her findings.
 "It's amazing how much chutzpah you have when you have no idea what you're doing," she said.
 I don't write scholarly material.
 I'm a hairdresser."
 The journal's editor, John Humphrey surmised, "I could tell even from the first version that it was a very serious piece of experimental archaeology which no scholar who was not a hairdresser---in other words, no scholar---would have been able to write."

-This highlights, in my opinion, a dichotomy that exists in academia today.
+This highlights, in my opinion, one of the brightest possibilities for the future of research and research collaboration.

+We should not leave the discovery of knowledge only to the academically elite.
+Everyone is an expert in something.
+In much of the new thought on leadership,

+While practitioners discover new things every day, few take the time (or would even want to learn _how_) to publish their findings in a scholarly journal.
+But many would and *could* participate in the research process, if there were easier ways to do so.

+For many in the academic and research communities, the publication of journal articles is tied tightly to job continuity and promotion.
+Yet, scholarly writing, in many cases, is too byzantine and impenetrable for human consumption.
+It is almost as if the writers were more concerned about keeping the research to themselves rather than freely disseminating it to the world.[^1st-journals]

 Cross-discipline collaboration is far from commonplace.